Carphone Warehouse: Appy Awards

 In April 2011, Carphone Warehouse sponsored the Appy Awards, calling them "the United Kingdom’s first major app awards ceremony designed to recognise innovation and development in app technology".

-Carphone Warehouse staff nominated around 1,000 apps from which a panel of judges produced a shortlist of 50, announced by Hammond in February 2011.
+Carphone Warehouse staff nominated around 1,000 apps from which a panel of judges produced a shortlist of 50, announced by Richard Hammond in February 2011.
 In an online process, about 30,000 votes were cast by the public to choose the winners.
-Most of the shortlisted apps are free to download but others require a one-off or an ongoing payment.
-Finland-based Rovio Mobile's 2009 game Angry Birds, which recently passed the 100-million download mark, won the award for Best App of the Year along with a win in the Best Game App category and a nomination in the Best Time Waster App category.
+Finland-based Rovio Mobile's 2009 game Angry Birds won the award for Best App of the Year, along with a win in the Best Game App category and a nomination in the Best Time Waster App category.
 Lima Sky's Doodle Jump, which topped 10 million downloads in March 2011, was nominated in both the Best Game App and Best Time Waster App categories but failed to win either.